openstack/charm-magpie/src/README.md

 negotiation.

-The most commonly used modes are `active-backup` and `802.3ad` (LACP), and while active-backup does not require any thirdparty configuration, it has its own cons - for example, it can't multiply the total bandwidth of the link, while 802.3ad-based bond could utilize all bond members, therefore multiplying the bandwidth.
+The most commonly used modes are `active-backup` and `802.3ad` (LACP), and while active-backup does not require any third party configuration, it has its own cons - for example, it can't multiply the total bandwidth of the link, while 802.3ad-based bond could utilize all bond members, therefore multiplying the bandwidth.
 However, in order to get a fully working LACP link, an appropriate configuration has to be done both on the actor (link initiator) and partner (switch) side.
-Any misconfiguration could lead to the link loss or instability, therefore it's very imporant to have correct settings applied to the both sides of the link.
+Any misconfiguration could lead to the link loss or instability, therefore it's very important to have correct settings applied to the both sides of the link.

 A quick overview of the LACP link status could be obtained by reading the